carpentries-incubator/gap-lesson/_episodes/03-func.md

   being accidentally overwritten just because of reusing the same name of the variable to store something else.

-The following function takes an argument `S` and computes the average order of its elements:
+The following function takes an argument `G` and computes the average order of its elements:

 ~~~